aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/net/advanced-drawing/draw-using-graphicspath/_index.md

 Here we configure a 500 × 500 pixel BMP with a white background, ready for drawing.

-## Step 2: Creating GraphicsPath, Adding Shapes and Text
+## Step 2: creating graphicsPath, adding shapes and text

 Now we build a `GraphicsPath` that contains both shapes **and the text we want to draw on the image**.